 I have developed various protocols to insure the safety of my clients.

-In the early days, before we could safely anesthetize our clients, there were lots of problems with corneal abrasions from poor technique and squirming clients, and corneal burns from the use of improper anesthetics around the eyes.
-Today, I use anesthetics which are both strong enough and safe enough that my clients are comfortable enough to have their eyeliners tattooed with eyes openjust , like applying pencil or liquid eyeliner.
+In the early days, before we could effectively anesthetize our clients, there were lots of problems with corneal abrasions from poor technique and squirming clients, and corneal burns from the use of improper anesthetics around the eyes.
+Today, I use anesthetics which are both strong enough and safe enough that my clients are comfortable enough to have their eyeliners tattooed with eyes open, just like applying regular eyeliner.
 That may sound dangerous, but it's actually safer than working with the eyes closed.
 Clients look away from the machine as I work, so that the cornea is always protected.
-If you don't have adequate anesthetic, you'll be squeezing your eye shut and fighting your technician.
-That can lead to misplaced pigment and corneal abrasion.
-Because of my advanced technique, I don't have such problems.
+If you go to someone who doesn't use an adequate anesthetic, you'll be squeezing your eye shut and fighting your technician.
+That can lead to misplaced pigment and corneal abrasion. .

 The other physical risk is scarring from overworking the skin.
 That happens when you use machines which are either cheap and underpowered, or overdesigned and too powerful.
 It also happens when the technician doesn't have adequate experience.
-Again, you won't have that problem in my offices with my equipment and techniques.
+It is also a risk of microblading repeatedly, no matter how it is done.
+By using the best equipment and safest techniques, I minimize this risk for my clients.

 Do you scratch or patch test for allergy first?